Tinku1001/KoinX_frontend/README.md

-# Getting Started with Create React App
+# Koin-X Frontend

 Welcome to the **Koin-X Frontend** project!
-This is a responsive and interactive application built using React and the powerful `react-multi-carousel` library.
+This is a responsive and interactive application built using React, external APIs, and various UI components for tracking cryptocurrency prices and trends.

 ## Deployment Link